 Sweet Peanut Nuggets

-Bring a large pot of water to a boil.
-Gently add the balls of dough and cook until they rise to the top, about 2 minutes.
+- Bring the water to a boil in a pot.
+Gently transfer the glutinous rice balls into the boiling water and boil until they float to the top, about 2 minutes.